 Other State Courts:

-Florida: Florida State University has a Supreme Cout Records & Briefs, with the goal of collecting briefs dating from 1846.
+Florida: Florida State University has a Supreme Court Records & Briefs, with the goal of collecting briefs dating from 1846.
 The projected date for completion of the Project is 2012.
 This site contains opinions issued in Florida Supreme Court cases decided since August 1984 and the briefs filed in those cases.
 Briefs for cases decided without an opinion are not included.
-To request briefs for older cases, click here.

 Idaho: This search page allows you to look up a case and see if a library in Idaho has a copy of it.